svaarala/duktape/doc/debugger.rst

     }

 If no request callback is provided at attach, AppRequest will be treated as an unsupported command, eliciting an ERR reply from Duktape saying so.
-Such a target is still free to send AppNotify messages, however.
+A target is always free to send AppNotify messages.

 As a precaution, the target should try to avoid sending structured values such as JS objects in notify messages as their heap pointers may become stale by the